 Explore A Dream within a Dream

 On the whole, the poem’s structure alters considerably.
 It is a juxtaposition of iambic tetrameter and anapests strewn into one poem.
 As a result, it gives the poem a dreamy/ hazy effect.
 Things take a drastic turn as is the case with dreams.

 The rhyme schemes in this poem are also different.
 The entire scheme can be encapsulated as A-A-A-B-B-C-C-D-D-E-E-F-F-G-G-H-H-H-H-I-I. The entirety of the poem acts as couplets.
 More so, twice, in two stanzas, three verses seem to rhyme, giving the entire poem some balance.

 The poetic form of A Dream within a Dream is slightly erratic.
 Each verse in this poem consists of three feet.
-Iamb is the dominant foot as a result.
+An iamb is the dominant foot as a result.
 For instance, ‘How few!
 Yet how they creep’ is one such verse.
-On similar footing, other verses are constructed in this mannerism.
+On a similar footing, other verses are constructed in this mannerism.
 Edgar Allan Poe was in a rather anapestic mood, as numerous instances are found in this poem.

 In totality, the poem has 9-couplets and 2-triplets.
 The initial stanza commences with a triplet, followed by couplets.

-A Dream within a Dream Analysis
+Analysis of A Dream within a Dream

 Take this kiss upon the brow!